Empower App Review: The Budgeting App That Does It All

 The cost ranges from $3 to $12 per month depending on which plan you choose.
 Learn more about Qapital in our review.

 Many traditional banks are starting to incorporate some of Empower’s key features.
-They have bill pay services, free alerts, automatic savings, personalized coaching from an actual human, and easy-to-use apps.
+They have bill pay services, free alerts, automatic savings, and easy-to-use apps.

 You typically won’t receive the same kind of interest rates, and banks often charge high overdraft fees, teller fees, and fees for using other banks’ ATMs.
 Some banks waive these charges if you keep a minimum balance in your account.